Uploading Source Maps to Sentry

 When it comes to adding the Sentry SDK to your project, we suggest following the Sentry documentation (opens in a new tab) for your specific project.
 The Sentry documentation is very good, and they have instructions for all of the major JavaScript build tools (such as Webpack or Vite).
 This step is not specific to Flightcontrol.

 The rest of this guide will focus on the second step: uploading source maps to Sentry.
-Flightcontrol has support in the platform for automatically uploading source maps to Sentry for you if you use Nixpacks builds.
+The Flightcontrol platform will automatically upload source maps to Sentry for you if you use Nixpacks builds, and enable the integration.

 {